 Bicycles must be stored in the shelters/bike racks provided or in students' rooms.
-Bikes are not allowed in hallways, stairwells, residence-hall storage areas.
-Bicycles found in violation of regulations will be impounded by Campus Safety and you will need to provide proof of ownership to claim it.
+Secure the bike to an approved stationary rack using a lock.
+Bikes are not allowed in hallways, stairwells, residence-hall storage areas, or any other areas that block egress or emergency routes or exits.
+Bicycles found in violation of regulations will be impounded by Campus Safety and you will need to provide proof of ownership to claim the bike.

 Rules for the operation of bicycles on campus coincide with the regulations of the state of Ohio.

 - By law, a bicycle is a vehicle.
 Bicyclists are responsible for obeying all traffic laws.

 - Cyclists must stop at stop signs and red lights.

 - Cyclists must go with the flow of traffic.

 - Adult cyclists cannot ride on sidewalks or the Middle Path.